spyder-ide/spyder-docs/doc/ipythonconsole.rst

 When UMR is turned on, you can test complex applications within the same IPython interpreter without having to restart it every time you make a change, saving large amounts of manual tedium and long restart times.
 Or, if you're analyzing data step by step using your own custom libraries, you can easily add or tweak a function in the latter and see the results reflected in the former, all without the overhead of reloading the data and re-running your whole script to restore your session to the same point.

 UMR is enabled by default, and will do its work automatically without user intervention, although it will provide you with a red ``Reloaded modules:`` message in the console listing the files it has refreshed when it activates.
-If desired, you can turned it and the message on and off, and prevent specific modules from being reloaded, under ``Preferences > Python interpreter > User Module Reloader (UMR)``.
+If desired, you can turned it and the message on and off, and prevent specific modules from being reloaded, under :menuselection:`Preferences --> Python interpreter --> User Module Reloader (UMR)`.

 Related components